BoothGroup/ebcc/FEATURES.md

 - Brueckner orbital calculations
 - Frozen natural orbital calculations
 - Single- and mixed-precision calculations
-- Externally corrected coupled cluster calculations
+- Externally corrected and tailored coupled cluster calculations

 The following table summarises the available methods and routines for the ansatz currently treated by code generation, in the three spin cases: